yatsukha/cpp-mdbg/README.md

 LD_PRELOAD=/usr/lib/libtbbmalloc_proxy.so.2 ./mdbg ...
 ```

-Depending on how you installed TBB it might be in different location such as
+Depending on how you installed TBB it might be in a different location such as
 `/opt/intel/oneapi/`, `~/anaconda3/pkgs/`, etc.

 ### Running tests